mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 <span class="badge dark">advanced</span>

 CDN360 has gzip always on, but by default only applies to content type “text/html”.
 This directive can be used to enable compression on more MIME types.
 The search and match is case-insensitive.
-We are working on supporting wildcards like `text/*`, ETA is Sep.
+We are working on supporting wildcards like `text/*` and `*javascript`and ETA is Sep.
 2020.
-It will support up to 10 "head wildcards" and 10 "tail wildcards".
+Up to 20 wildcards will be supported.

 ### [`if`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if)